cb0806151/cbh-mancala/README.md

 - update favicon
 - update page name
 - update 'how to play' rules
+- start integrating UI framework
+- style the home page

 Backlog
 - test out connecting to the Conflux network
-- start integrating UI framework
+- style the modals
+- style the board
+- Learn some ways to optimize the contract

 </p>
 </details>